Exact phylodynamic likelihood via structured Markov genealogy processes: Proof of Theorem 1

 We can always construct a time-respecting, but otherwise arbitrary ordering of the sample nodes.
-Let $\P_j$ represent the genealogy spanned by the first $j$ samples in this ordering.
-Since each $\P_j$ contains $\P_{j'}$ for all $j'<j$, $\P_j$ is a Markov chain.
+Let $\Ph_j$ represent the embedded chain of the pruned genealogy process, \ie the genealogy subtended by the first $j$ samples in this ordering.
+Since each $\Ph_j$ contains $\Ph_{j'}$ for all $j'<j$, $\Ph_j$ is a Markov chain.
 Therefore, we have the factorization

-Each factor, $\CondProb{\P_j}{\P_{j-1},\H}$, can itself be factorized.
-In particular, suppose $\H$ and $\P_{j-1}$ are given and suppose that it is the $K$-th event in $\H$ that introduces the $j$-th sample.
-The $j$-th lineage extends backward in time until it either coalesces with $\P_{j-1}$ or reaches $t=0$ (\cref{fig:embedded_chain}).
+Each factor, $\CondProb{\Ph_j}{\Ph_{j-1},\H}$, can itself be factorized.
+In particular, suppose $\H$ and $\Ph_{j-1}$ are given and suppose that it is the $K$-th event in $\H$ that introduces the $j$-th sample.
+The $j$-th lineage extends backward in time until it either coalesces with $\Ph_{j-1}$ or reaches $t=0$ (\zcref{fig:embedded-chain}).
 Moreover, since $\P$ is compatible with $\H$, nothing can happen to this lineage between events of $\H$.
 Therefore, we proceed backward, event by event, as follows.
 Since the type of event $K$ is given, the color of the $j$-th lineage just prior to that event is known.
 At each subsequent event, the lineage either emerges from the event or does not.
 Moreover, if the lineage does emerge from the event, the color prior to the event is determined and the color remains unchanged if it does not.
 Suppose that lineage $j$ is in deme $i$ just to the right of event $k<K$ and that the deme-$i$ occupancy and production are $n_i$, $r_i$, respectively.
-Let $\ell_{ij}$, $s_{ij}$ be the lineage count and saturation at this event in $\P_{j-1}$.
+Let $\ell_{ij}$, $s_{ij}$ be the lineage count and saturation at this event in $\Ph_{j-1}$.
 Then the new lineage can be any one of the $n_i-\ell_i$ lineages as yet unaccounted for.
 Of these, $r_i-s_{ij}$ emerge from the event.
 Therefore, the probability that lineage $j$ emerges from the event is $(r_i-s_{ij})/(n_i-\ell_{ij})$ and the probability that it does not is $(n_i-r_i-\ell_{ij}+s_{ij})/(n_i-\ell_{ij})$.
 Let $q_{jk}$ be the former if lineage $j$ does in fact emerge from the event and the latter if it does not.
-Then $\CondProb{\P_j}{\P_{j-1},\H}=\prod_{k}{q_{jk}}$ and $\CondProb{\P}{\H}=\prod_{jk}{q_{jk}}$.
+Then $\CondProb{\Ph_j}{\Ph_{j-1},\H}=\prod_{k}{q_{jk}}$ and $\CondProb{\P}{\H}=\prod_{jk}{q_{jk}}$.

 Now fix $k$ and consider the cumulative product $\prod_{m=1}^{j}{q_{mk}}$.
 Clearly $\ell_{1,k}=s_{1,k}=0$ and, if lineage $j$ has not already coalesced to the right of $k$, then $\ell_{j+1,k}=\ell_{j,k}+1$.
 Moreover, if $j$ emerges from $k$, then $s_{j+1,k}=s_{j,k}+1$ and $s_{j+1,k}=s_{j,k}$ if it does not.
 Therefore, as we accumulate each successive lineage $j$, we move one step to the right in the following diagram.